 Divorce and Step-Families Issues

-How will therapy help families going through divorce?
+Q. How will therapy help families going through divorce?

-Divorce is very challenging for any family.
+A. Divorce is very challenging for any family.
 Parents are going through their own experiences of loss that can be quite different for the person who is leaving and the person who is being left.
 Children's sense of stability and feeling of safety in the world can feel threatened as the result of divorce.
-The children have to develop new relationships with both their parents on new terms.
+Children have to develop new relationships with both their parents on new terms.
 Children experience divorce as a big loss.
 They also may sense the fragility and distractedness in one or both of their parents, which is a second loss.
 They may feel quite alone in their process of coping with all the changes that ensue.

 Parents may take on new roles, find themselves in different financial situations, or find themselves working outside the home when they have not in the past.
 These changes can be quite challenging and stressful for them and for their children.
 Participating in some combination of individual and family therapy can offer family members a place to understand their feelings and find ways to cope with all of the changes.

-What are common issues faced by both parents and children in blended families and step-families?
+Q. What are common issues faced by both parents and children in blended families and step-families?